mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 Now, test it in the browser at [localhost:9999/new?message=Hello](http://localhost:9999/new?message=Hello).
 You should see a white page with just __Hello__ written on it, or whatever string you choose to put after the __=__ character in the `URL`.
 You can also create pages in the good ol' way, so add this new API call to your class:

 {% highlight swift %}
 app.get("/hello") { request in
     return Action.ok(AnyContent(str: "<h1>Hello Express!!!</h1>", contentType: "text/html"))
 }
 {% endhighlight %}

 Again, build and run your project from command line, and then point your browser to [localhost:9999/hello](http://localhost:9999/hello).
-You should see only the header message __Hello Express!!!__.
+You should see only the header message __Hello Express!!!__

 Ok, you might say, but this is a web service and we want it to let us get data feeds from it.
 Easy task!
 First, we need to register the JSON view in the system, so put this line next to the other registered view:

 {% highlight swift %}
 app.views.register(JsonView()):
 {% endhighlight %}

 Second, create a new API call and make sure it generates JSON-friendly data, such as a dictionary.

 {% highlight swift %}
 app.get("/election") { request in
     let candidates = [
         [ "name": "Bernie" ],